 The Safe Drinking Water Act Assessment Advisory Committee (also known as the “Section 70 Advisory Committee”) works with MassDEP to review and recommend annual assessment fees for drinking water, as authorized by the federal Safe Drinking Water Act and provided under Massachusetts General Laws, Chapter 21A, s.
 18A.
 The Committee generally meets quarterly to provide the input needed on the annual assessment rate and on the implementation of the assessment program.

 MassDEP is convening a stormwater Advisory Committee (AC) in preparation for updating the Massachusetts Stormwater Handbook and the Massachusetts Wetlands Protection Act (WPA) stormwater regulations (310 CMR 10.05(6)).
 MassDEP is undertaking these updates as part of its mission to protect wetland and water resources of the Commonwealth.

-Water Resources Management Advisory Committee
+Water Management Act Advisory Committee

 The Water Resources Management Advisory Committee works with MassDEP to review Water Management Act legislation, regulations, and general permitting issues for water withdrawal permits.
 The Committee was established by M.G.L. c.
 21G, section 3 and meets as needed to fulfill its statutory role.

 This informal group advises MassDEP on issues relating to the drilling of wells and the regulation, training, and certification of well-drillers in Massachusetts.
 This group has also provided guidance input on program development and potential regulatory changes.
 It meets on an as needed basis.